utkuonursahin/cppio/README.md

 ## Usage
 The library provides a simple interface to get input from the user and display the output on the console.
 The library is divided into two parts:
 1. `input()` - This function is used to get input from the user.
+It has two different variations.

-It takes a string as a parameter which is displayed on the console to ask the user for input.
+First variation takes a string as a parameter which is displayed on the console to ask the user for input.
-   Also, you need to specify the type that the function will return, before the function call parenthesis `input<type>("prompt message")`.
+Also, you have to specify the type that the function will return, before the function call parenthesis `input<type>("prompt message")`.
 It returns the input entered by the user.
 An example of this function is:
 ```c++
     #include "c_io.hpp"
     #include<string>